ezpaarse-project/ezpaarse/doc/development/platforms.md

 ```

 The tests are now integrated into ezPAARSE's platforms folder (instead of coming with the core of ezPAARSE).
-It means that ezPAARSE doesn't need to be running as the parsers' tests are now autonomous.
+It means that ezPAARSE doesn't need to be running as the parsers' tests are now independent.
-To launch the platforms' tests, you need to setup the environment first:
+Before you launch the platforms' tests, you need to setup the environment:
 ```
 cd platforms/
 make install
 ```

-You can then either test all parsers:
+Then you can either test all parsers:
 ```
 make test
 ```